How to Become a Notary Public in NY State: Step-by-Step Guide 2023

 Receiving Your Notary Public License

-After passing the Notary Public Examination, the final steps to become a notary in New York involve receiving your notary public license.
+After passing the Notary Public Examination, the final steps to becoming a notary in New York involve receiving your notary public license.
 This confirms your official capacity to perform notarial acts in the state.

 Oath of Office and Official Seal